 Timing and procedures: Patients will be consented and enrolled within 8 hours of burn injury.
 Blood specimens will be drawn at admission and at 12, 24, and 48 hours postburn.
 These blood specimens will be spun and the plasma will be sent to the ISR for further processing.
 At the ISR, the Blood Coagulation Research Division will perform measurements of PT, aPTT, Rotem® and coagulation factor levels.
 ISR will send plasma to the University of Maryland for measurement of pro- and anti-inflammatory cytokines (including IL-6, TNFα, IL-1β, IL-10, IL-8 and GMCSF), and of syndecan-1 as an indicator of the endotheliopathy of burns.
 ISR will also send plasma to Cerus Corporation (Concord, CA) for thrombin-generation testing.
 Fluid resuscitation procedures are described below in Arms/Study Groups and in the Table.

-In addition, upon the completion of plasma infusion in the treatment group, 10 ml of plasma will be collected from each infusion bag and stored at -80°C. These samples will be sent to the ISR for the same measurements as those from patient plasma samples.
+In addition, upon the completion of plasma infusion in the treatment group, 10 ml of plasma will be collected from the infusion bags used in each patient and stored at -80°C. These samples will be sent to the ISR for the same measurements as those from patient plasma samples.

 Arm/Study Groups: see Figure, below.